cloudevents/spec/cloudevents/working-drafts/dds-format.md

 ```

-Based on the above, the type definition for optional Attributes is as follows:
+Based on the above, the type definition for OPTIONAL Attributes is as follows:

 ```xml